GuyRaymond/contour-detection/README.md

 # Contour Detection Project

-This project detects faces in an image and draws rectangles around detected faces using OpenCV.
+This project detects contours in an image and draws curves around detected contours using OpenCV.

 ## Setup